TalusBio/nf-encyclopedia/docs/index.md

 ```

 Additionally we need to provide a spectral library and a corresponding protein database in FASTA format.
-Libraries can be obtained from a variety of sources, including real libraries MassIVE-KB, predicted libraries from Prosit, or from our own data-dependent acquisition data; however, often these will need to be converted to EncyclopeDIA's DLIB format using EncyclopeDIA itself (see the EncyclopeDIA user guide for details).
+Libraries can be obtained from a variety of sources, including real libraries from MassIVE-KB, predicted libraries from Prosit, or from our own data-dependent acquisition data; however, often these will need to be converted to EncyclopeDIA's DLIB format using EncyclopeDIA itself (see the EncyclopeDIA user guide for details).
 We will call these files `proteins.dlib` and `proteins.fasta`.

 With these files present on our machine, we then open our terminal (command line) and navigate to the directory in which we want to conduct our analysis.